Toqa1234/MiniUber/README.md

 # Mini Uber

 ## Project Description
-System helps passengers to request a drivers , passenger can ask for a ride request with specific vechile , by adding the location , destination , pay type , visa number if required and ride type , and also can accept or cancel the request and make a support ticket for the driver who annoied him .
+It is a System that helps passengers request a driver, passenger can ask for a ride request with a specific vehicle by adding the location, destination, pay type, visa number if required, and ride type, and also accept or cancel the request and make a support ticket for the driver who annoyed him.
-Driver can see all requests and choose what he want and see the tickets made for him.
+ Driver can see all requests, choose what he wants, and see the tickets made for him.

 ## Development Tools
 <p align="center">